vlrprbttst/valeriopierbattista.com-2017/_src/blog/_posts/2017-06-25-a-frontend-workflow-for-static-websites.md

 I've created and launched BoxTent around a year ago and after using it on many projects I now have a solid understanding of its potential, that's why I've decided to write a blog post about it only at present time.

 [BoxTent](http://boxtent.top) could be described as an highly automated workflow, designed to build simple static websites with performance in mind.
-Every time I started a new project I would always ended up setting a similar work flow and environment, one that took care of the SAMO&copy; stuff like sass support, javascript concatenation, assets optimization and so on.
+Every time I started a new project I would always end up setting a similar work flow and environment, one that took care of the SAMO&copy; stuff like sass support, javascript concatenation, assets optimization and so on.
 I've decided to optimize the time involved in setting up the work environment and the task management, that's how [BoxTent](http://boxtent.top) was born.

 <!--more-->